 We have covered European Property Coin many times because we assisted an investor to force the company behind the fake coins into liquidation.
 The case is now with a large insolvency practice which is undertaking an investigation.
 At the last count we had discovered 46 UK bank accounts linking to this scam.
-The bank account of Insolvent Claims Solutions will be number 47.

-Insolvent Claims Solutions has been contacting investors claiming that THEY have been appointed as the liquidator.
+The fake Insolvent Claims Solutions has been contacting investors claiming that THEY have been appointed as the liquidator.
 They haven’t.
 It is the standard follow-on-fraud whereby at some point they will ask the victims to pay some money.
 They will claim they have recovered the victims’ investment but they need the investor to pay them an advance fee before they can release it.
 That is the usual ploy.

 We are being notified of follow-on-frauds on a regular basis.
 We see the whole range of follow-on-frauds from the most amateurish efforts through to the multi-layered professionally presented structures.
-Insolvent Claims Solutions falls somewhere in the lower middle of the range, towards the bottom end.
+The fake Insolvent Claims Solutions falls somewhere in the lower middle of the range, towards the bottom end.

 The link below is a letter received from Edwin Watson (false name) explaining his offer to investors.
 We have removed the name and identifying links of the investor who received this letter.

 We often see follow-on-frauds adopting the name of a legitimate company to throw investigators off the scent.
 This letter did not originate from Insolvent Claims Solutions Ltd. It is a case of stolen identity and we will explain why.
 It is without doubt a scam and any letter in the name of Insolvent Claims Solutions stating that it is a licenced insolvency practitioner will be a follow-on-fraud.